 The word dyslexia comes from the Greek roots dys (meaning difficult, bad, or abnormal; as in dysfunction, disaster) and lexis (meaning word, or having to do with words or language; as in lexicon).
-Dyslexia is often defined as a brain-based, or neurological, condition, and some dyslexia research uses functional magnetic resonance imaging (fMRI) of the brain.
-Dyslexia is usually distinguished from reading difficulties arising from instructional circumstances, inadequate intelligence, and factors related to social, economic, or cultural issues.

-In 1993, Castles and Coltheart looked at the many symptoms identified by researchers and educators as resulting from dyslexia (such as impairments in spelling, phonological processing, auditory processing, short-term memory, morphological awareness, or rapid naming-and many others).
-They suggested that there is more than one subtype of dyslexia, a suggestion that was followed by a barrage of research studies purporting to identify one or more of the subtypes.
+that there is more than one subtype of dyslexia, a suggestion that was followed by a barrage of research studies purporting to identify one or more of the subtypes.